mooncat-greenpy/KinGAidra/USE_CASES.md

 ![Use Case 3: Improved DecomView after additional instruction](./img/usecase3_decomview_improved_result2.png)

-5. Apply changes with `Refactor Ghidra`.
+5. Click `Send to Refactor` to open the `Refactor` tab with candidates generated from the current DecomView output.
+6. Review the `(DecomView)` candidate tab and apply selected changes.
-6. Check updated function names/types in the standard Ghidra decompiler.
+7. Check updated function names/types in the standard Ghidra decompiler.

 Refactor result in Ghidra decompiler: